rjw245/rjw245.github.io/_posts/2019-05-21-lightweight-memory-protection.md

 <figure class="full">
     <img src="/assets/img/mpu/heap_prot.png">
-    <figcaption>Figure 1.
-Illustration of how the heap is organized in memory.
+    <figcaption><a name="fig1">Figure 1.</a> Illustration of how the heap is organized in memory.
 Four consecutive MPU regions are configured to span the heap, each with eight subregions.
 Memory allocated to different tasks will always be placed in different subregions such that each subregion's blocks are associated with at most one task.
 Allocated blocks are shown, color-coded according to which task requested them.</figcaption>
 </figure>
 <!-- https://www.draw.io/#G1K-jvmSFl7cc_w53rWbj7vP-SnMSNnW15 -->

-Figure 1 shows an example heap where three tasks have each been allocated memory.
+[Figure 1](#fig1) shows an example heap where three tasks have each been allocated memory.
 Each subregion will contain memory for at most one task.
 It's possible for a task's memory to span multiple subregions, as in subregions 1 and 2.
 This design is susceptible to some amount of internal and external fragmentation, though less than the naive solution I described earlier.
 You can see internal fragmentation at the end of subregion 0.
 Only small allocations can fit in the remaining free space of subregion 0, and they must be allocated to Task A to be put there in the first place (since Task A has claimed that subregion).
 As for external fragmentation, suppose Task C were to request 256 Bytes from the heap manager -- this is larger than one subregion.
 For that reason, the allocation *could not* fit in the empty subregion 5.
 It would instead be placed in subregions 7 and 8, leaving subregion 5 to go to waste until a small enough block could be allocated there.

 <figure class="full">
     <img src="/assets/img/mpu/heap_over_time.png">
-    <figcaption>Figure 2.
-Visibility of heap subregions to the OS and each task.
+    <figcaption><a name="fig2">Figure 2.</a> Visibility of heap subregions to the OS and each task.
 Tasks are only able to access subregions where memory allocated to them resides.
 The rest is off-limits.</figcaption>
 </figure>
 <!-- https://www.draw.io/#G1K-jvmSFl7cc_w53rWbj7vP-SnMSNnW15 -->